wp-plugins/ultimate-widgets-light/readme.txt

 * About Me Widget - A widget that talks to you.
 * Ads Widget - Display ads in your sidebar.
+* Banner Widget - Displays a banner with text.
+* Calendar Widget - Displays a calendar in the sidebar.
 * Contact Info Widget - Add contact info, phone, email, etc.
+* Custom Links Widget - Displays custom links.
 * Facebook Widget - Support for Facebook page plugin.
 * Flickr Stream Widget - Images from your Flickr account.
 * Google Map Widget - Displays google map.